shahpreetk/shahpreetk.github.io/blog/2024-06-11/2024-06-11-setting-up-a-java-spring-boot-project-part-3.md

 | ![OpenAPI JSON documentation](./open-api-json-docs.png) |
 | --------------------------------------------------------------------- |

 You can now navigate to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) to view the Swagger UI interface, which offers an interactive documentation view of your API.
 The springdoc-openapi library includes Swagger UI out-of-the-box, so no additional setup is required.
 Currently, since we haven't added any custom annotations or descriptions to our endpoints, Swagger UI will display the default information based on the request and response objects.
 To enhance the documentation, you can add custom annotations and descriptions to your controllers and endpoints.
-You can check my [GitHub repository](https://github.com/shahpreetk/java-spring-boot-book-library) for the complete codebase.
+You can check the Swagger code on my [GitHub repository](https://github.com/shahpreetk/java-spring-boot-book-library/blob/main/src/main/java/com/shahpreetk/javaSpringBootBookLibrary/documentation/OpenAPIConfiguration.java).

 | ![Swagger UI interface](./swagger-interface.png) |
 | --------------------------------------------------------------------- |